mmeinardi-ganymede/sql-schema-builder/README.md

 Parameter `db_schema_version` is the old schema version that database schema was up to, before migration happened.

 Parameter `cursor` is [PyMySQL](https://github.com/PyMySQL/PyMySQL) cursor which you can use to alter data in your database.
-The `migrate_function` will be called inside transaction, so you don't have to commit your queries.
+The `post_migrate_callback` will be called inside transaction, so you don't have to commit your queries.
 If you explicitly `return False` from the callback, the `UpdateSchema()` will also return `False`.
 In that case schema version in the database will not be increased, but all schema manipulations will be done anyway.
 That's because